When and how you can appeal against a maintenance of land notice.

 Comment on an appeal

 Anyone can comment on a Maintenance of land notice appeal.
-Find the case on the appeals casework portal.

 The deadline for comments is 4 weeks after the start date of the appeal.

 Your local planning authority must tell anyone who may be interested (interested parties) that there’s an appeal.

 They have to do this within a week of the appeal being started by Planning and Environment Decisions Wales.

 Read the detailed guidance about making your representations.